occiware/occiware-ozwillo/connector-analytics/README.md

 1. In the Docker Studio on said VM (ozwillodatacoredevlocal in the ozwillo-datacore-cluster.docker configuration), do the VM's "Start all" action.
 Wait until VM has been created and Docker images downloaded.
 If Docker containers don't start, try the VM's "Synchronize" action, else each Container's "Restart" action, or start them manually (at least the mongo ones) (docker start ozwillo-mongo-1/2/3).
+If there is a "can't find image" error, first remove the ":1.0" suffix of all "image" attribute of Docker containers in the diagram (may come from a new version of the Docker API used by the Docker connector).

 2. Initiate the mongo replica set with ozwillo-mongo-1 as primary :
 (LATER or on Docker 1.8 their hostnames should have been set and it should be possible to use them rather than IPs)